75 Years of KTRB Memories

-KMOD, Modesto, California, came on the air March 20th, 1950 on 1360 kilocycles AM with a apower of 1,000
+KMOD, Modesto, California, came on the air March 20th, 1950 on 1360 kilocycles AM with a apower of 1,000 watts with

-FCC to Radio Modesto, a corporation owned by Richard J. Giddings, W.W.
+Modesto, a corporation owned by Richard J. Giddings, W.W.
 Giddings Jr., John E. Griffin and John H. Suacut who was

 also the station's general manager.
 Robert Harrell was KMOD's Chief Engineer coming to Modesto from the Chicago area.

 Gene D'Accardo the news editor came from KTRB in Modesto for 5 years prior.
-Later, for a brief period of time,
+Later, for a brief period of time, their

-date Ampex reel-to-reel tape machines and a combination of RCA and General Electric equipment ranging from microphones to the audio
+reel tape machines and a combination of RCA and General Electric equipment ranging from microphones to the audio

 board.
 There was also a large room used to hold several transcription libraries and thousands of LP and 45 rpm records

 and, later, a workshop was added where the news teletype machines were put.

-The station called itself "Variety Radio" which it certainly was broadcasting from 5 a.m. to a little after midnight
+The station called itself "Variety Radio" which it certainly was broadcasting from 5 a.m. to a little after midnight daily

-live country and western music.
+and western music.
 It carried most of the ABC Radio Network's offerings including "The Breakfast Club" to "The Lone

 Ranger."
 Paul Harvey and Martin Agronsky were heard with their unique brand of news reporting.
 Local shows were

 primarily popular recorded music shows, local newscasts and special programs from time to time.
 One of the most popular

 evening shows was syndicated "Lucky Lager Dance Time," a show done locally by local announcers, but following a

 scripted format and music list so that a listener traveling north or south in California would hear the exact same show even

 though it was not a network program. -STORY-

 KBEE-FM a New Age In Modesto Radio